All Episodes

 Okay, I told you this was going to be the case.

-I told you that the politics of this were going to kill it.
+All of you people getting upset at me, I told you that the politics of this were going to kill it.

 Didn't matter what anybody thought.

-This doesn't officially kill it, but what the you it's an election year, and you got some weenies up there, and they see the Democrats occupying what they think is the high ground on this, and they don't want to cede the high ground to them.
+And they see the Democrats occupying what they think is the high ground on this, and they don't want to cede the high ground to them.

-Lawmakers from uh both parties get this.
+Lawmakers from both parties get this.

 Lawmakers in both parties say the United Arab Emirates has helped shuttle weapons components around the Middle East, has ties to Al-Qaeda, and shouldn't be trusted to operate terminals in U.S. ports.

-The legislators disputing the Bush administration's contention that the UAE has been a loyal ally in the war on terror are citing findings by the Wisconsin Project on Nuclear Arms Control and the September 11th Commission among their evidence.
+The legislators, disputing the Bush administration's contention that the UAE has been a loyal ally in the war on terror, are citing findings by the Wisconsin Project on Nuclear Arms Control and the September 11th Commission among their evidence.

-United Arab Emirates officials in 2003 allowed 66 switches used in nuclear weapons to be sent to Pakistani guy.
+According to the Wisconsin Project, an anti-proliferation group, United Arab Emirates officials in 2003 allowed 66 switches used in nuclear weapons to be sent to Pakistani, a guy.

 None of this has gone on since 2003.

-Well, I only question about this, and this is just, you know, it's adding another nail in the coffin of the ports deal.
+My only question about this, and this is just, you know, it's adding another nail in the coffin of the ports deal.

-But uh the the France and Germany arm Saddam.
+But France and Germany armed Saddam.

 Can we still trade with France and Germany?